bwaidelich/Neos.Cqrs/Tutorial.md

 For this tutorial we assume you have a running Flow 5.3 installation with the `neos/event-sourcing` package installed in version 2.x.
 To keep things easy, we'll put all of the code into one Flow package `Acme.Notifications`.
-You can create it using the kickstarter:
+You can create it using the `Neos.Kickstarter` package that is installed by default:

 ```
 ./flow kickstart:package Acme.Notifications